BurgerAndreas/gad-ff/README.md

 ```

 ### Setting up the dataset
 Kaggle automatically downloads to the `~/.cache` folder.
-I highly recommend to set up a symbolic link to a local folder to avoid running out of space:
+I highly recommend to set up a symbolic link to a local folder to avoid running out of space on your home directory:
 ```bash
 PROJECT = <folder where you want to store the dataset>
 mkdir -p ${PROJECT}/.cache